CipherShop/docs/docs/learn/smart-contracts/cshop-token.md

 # Smart Contract: The CHSOP Token

 :::note

 You can see the original contract [here](https://github.com/CipherShop/core/tree/master/contracts/CShop.sol).

 :::

 ## Introduction

-The smart contract was created using the Solidity language in version 0.8.26.
+The smart contract was created using the Solidity language in version 0.8.7.

-For its creation, we based it on the OpenZeppelin ERC-20 token contracts, version 4.4 (see [here](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/release-v4.4)).
+For its creation, we based it on the OpenZeppelin ERC-20 standard contracts, version 4.8 (see [here](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/release-v4.8/contracts/token/ERC20)).

-## Library Functions
+## Libraries

 We basically use the OpenZeppelin ERC-20 token library and the SafeMath library, to avoid overflow problems in operations.